 ACADEMIC BOOKS AND SUPPLIES

 The cost of books per semester depends upon course load and ranges from \$15 - \$150.
-This cost can vary from semester to semester depending upon the books purchased and may be reduced by the purchase of used textbooks.
-You can purchase the books from NCI or any place you choose, such as Wing Aero at www.wingaero.com.
+This cost can vary from semester to semester depending upon the books rented/purchased and may be reduced by the purchase of used textbooks.